odysseasb12/odysseasb12.github.io/_pages/about.md

 In July 2023 I graduated with honours from the University of Birmingham.

-There I undertook a 3-years course in Mechanical Engineering (BEng).

 ![University of Birmingham Logo](/images/Screenshot from 2024-04-08 18-16-47.png){: .align-right width="300px"}

+3-years course in Mechanical Engineering (BEng).

 I achieved a first with an overall GPA of 3.75 or 70%.
 Particularly exceeded in modules such as: